lupyuen/lupyuen.github.io/src/roblox.md

 _What magic makes this mirroring possible?_

-This mirroring real things in Roblox is possible because...
+This mirroring of real things in Roblox is possible because...

 1. Roblox lets us write __Lua Scripts__ that can make __HTTP Requests__ to the internet